Dima Yakovlev Law: Russian

 On 14 January 2013, about 20,000 people marched against the law in Moscow.
 Russian Chief Rabbi Berel Lazar says "Russian orphans should not become hostages of politics."

 Aftermath

-1991 to 2010, over 50,000 Russian orphans were adopted in the United States; however, according to Time magazine, U.S. adoptions of Russian children fell by two-thirds from 2004 to 2009.
+From 1991 to 2010, over 50,000 Russian orphans were adopted in the United States; however, according to Time magazine, U.S. adoptions of Russian children fell by two-thirds from 2004 to 2009.
 At the time of the 2012 ban, over one thousand prospective adoptions were in progress.
 Among these prospective adoptions were about 200 Russian orphans told they were to be adopted.
-In January 2017, the European Court of Human Rights levied a fine on Russia, stating the ban unlawfully discriminates on the basis of nationality.
+In January 2017, the European Court of Human Rights levied a fine on Russia, ruling that the ban constituted unlawful discrimination against prospective parents based on their nationality.